Homade Southern Pecan Pralines

 2. If the praline mixture starts to harden before you’ve finished scooping, add one teaspoon of hot water or milk at a time until you can scoop again.

-Bonus Tip: High humidity affects how well pralines will set up, so Southern tradition says to avoid making them when it’s raining.
+Bonus Tip: High humidity can affect how well pralines set up, so Southern tradition says to avoid making them when it’s raining.

 How to serve homemade pecan pralines